Immigration Enforcement Across the World: Drivers and Consequences of Cross-Country Variation in Deportation Risks (DEPRISK Project)

 The DEPRISK project aims to fill this gap by compiling a country-by-country database on deportations using administrative records from host countries.
 This data will help uncover broader patterns and mechanisms shaping the political economy of deportation regimes in deporting countries, as well as their impacts on migrants’ countries of origin.

-The project is funded by the Thyssen Foundation from September 2022 to September 2025.
+The project was funded by Thyssen Foundation from September 2022 to September 2025.